-- 3. Select the user group(s) to which you want to publish the playlist in the Available Groups area on the left.
-Keep CTRL pressed to select multiple groups. - 4.
-Click the Right Arrow button to move the selected user groups from the Available Groups to the Selected Groups area on the right. - 5.
+- 4. Click the Right Arrow button to move the selected groups / users from the Available Groups to the Selected Groups area on the right. - 5.
 Click the Publish button.

-All users belonging to the selected user groups and having visibility rights on the playlists will be able to view it.
+When a user group has been selected, all users belonging to the selected user group and having visibility rights on the playlists will be able to view it.